captn3m0/hackertray/README.md

 - Ideally app-memory should be persistent (save on disk)
 - Auto Start
 - Convert to a Python Module
-- Add a menu separator between news and preferences.
 - Try to convert right click to comments link

 ##Author Information